 Location

-In Canary7, a Location refers to a specific position in which an item is stored.
-Locations are typically defined within zones (e.g. Receiving dock, picking zone, returns area) to aid in streamlining inventory management.
+In Canary7, a Location refers to a specific position where an item is stored within the warehouse.
+Locations are typically organised within zones (e.g., Receiving Dock, Picking Zone, Returns Area) to streamline inventory management.

-Each location is comprised of a Location Format, such as Area, Rack, Row, Level, allowing for precise tracking of inventory within the warehouse.
+Each Location consists of a Location Format, such as Area, Rack, Row, and Level, allowing precise tracking of inventory inside the warehouse.

 Accessing Location